MeteorProxy/meteor/README.md

 }

-// After a button click or other event: window.location.href = self.$meteor.config.prefix + self.$meteor.config.codec.encode("https://example.com") // replace url with the (full) url you want to navigate to
+// After a button click or other event: iframe.src = self.$meteor.util.formatUrl("https://google.com"") // replace with a chosen url
 ```

+> [!IMPORTANT]
+> During our testing, we've found that Meteor only supports being viewed inside iframes due to a limitation with bare-mux.

-More in-depth usage and configuration can be found in the Wiki.
+More in-depth usage and configuration will be coming soon in a Wiki.

 ## Testing and development
-Running `pnpm demo` will serve a basic UI to test Meteor, along with a dev server that watches for changes in the source code and re-builds accordingly.
+Running `pnpm demo` will serve a UI to test Meteor, along with a dev server that watches for changes in the source code and re-builds accordingly.